commitBlob/aiengineeringlab/README.md

 # AI Engineering Lab repository

-Central home for all AI Engineering Lab content across government departments.
+This repository is a central home for all AI Engineering Lab content across government departments.
 It provides reusable guidance, templates, training materials, and practices for safely and effectively adopting AI code assistants.

 ## Quick navigation